The Canadian Deprescribing Network

-- Raise awareness and decrease the use of risky medications for seniors by 50% by 2020.
+Raise awareness and eliminate the use of potentially inappropriate medications for Canadian seniors.

 The Canadian Deprescribing Network uses a practical, comprehensive, ecological approach to optimize medication use through coordinated action across Canada’s health system.
-Check out our publication on Canadian Journal on Aging (2017).
-This figure is featured in the article and shows the various stakeholders involved in the network and their roles.
+Check out our publication in the Canadian Journal on Aging (2017).
+The figure below is featured in the article and shows the various stakeholders involved in the network and their roles.

 *The Network does not maintain any links with the pharmaceutical industry.

 Learn about our work by watching this video: